 The department of Mathematics and Statistics at University of Michigan-Dearborn currently offers a Master of Science Degree in Applied and Computational Mathematics.

-The key components of this evening program involve the integration of applied mathematics, mathematical modeling and numerical analysis.
+The key components of this evening program integrate applied mathematics, mathematical and statistical modeling and analysis.

 More about the program

 - General principles and theories of applied mathematics.

 - Skill in the construction and analysis of mathematical models.